Biden heads to California to rev up his fundraising in anticipation of a costly rematch with Trump

 While the Bidens will be pursuing deep-pocketed donors this week, the campaign points to the number of smaller donations it has raised as an encouraging sign for the president.

 The campaign says 97% of the 3 million donations it has received thus far were under $200 each.
-Biden has also received pledges from 158,000 “sustaining donors” who have committed to donating on a monthly basis — more than double the amount Biden had at this point in the 2020 cycle.
+Biden has also received pledges from 158,000 “sustaining donors” who have committed to donating on a monthly basis.
+That's more than double the amount Biden had at this point in the 2020 cycle, when his cash-strapped campaign limped out of Iowa following a fourth place finish in the state's February caucuses.

 "This haul will go directly to reaching the voters who will decide this election," said Biden campaign senior communications adviser TJ Ducklo.